Overton Creative Consulting has been employed on range of exciting projects.

 32 Smith Street, Parramatta – Public Art Plan (NSW)

-Overton Creative is currently working with the GPT Group to develop a Public Art Plan for 32 Smith Street, Parramatta.
+Overton Creative worked with the GPT Group to develop a Public Art Plan for 32 Smith Street, Parramatta.
 The project involves a new $230 million Fender Katsalidis-designed tower that uniquely features a ground level ‘urban room’ event space, an elevated podium terrace facing the Parramatta River.
-The Arts Plan’s aim is to embody a strong sense of place for the new development that is reflective of Parramatta’s complex landscape of rich natural and cultural heritage and its dynamic future.
+The Arts Plan embodies a strong sense of place for the new development that is reflective of Parramatta’s complex landscape of rich natural and cultural heritage and its dynamic future.

-Overton Creative’s goal is to support a collaborative creative process between the development team including the client (GPT Group) architect,(Fender Katsalidis) landscape designer and other design professionals and artist/s which generate distinctive and exciting artwork/s for this landmark site.
+Overton Creative’s role was to support a collaborative creative process between the development team including the client (GPT Group) architect,(Fender Katsalidis) landscape designer and other design professionals and artist/s which generated some distinctive and exciting artwork/s for this landmark site.

 - Facilitating discussion with M&G NSW staff and other stakeholders to identify emerging issues and opportunities that will have a likely impact and/or assist to drive forward M&G NSW’s strategic approach and delivery over the next 3 years